Day 1: Sun Valley

 Explore: Redfish Lake

 Redfish Lake is a must-visit location during your day trip to Stanley.
 For mountain bikers, Stanley Basin offers access to one of the finest biking areas in the nation with trails for all experience levels.
 The trails higher in the basin are more challenging while the trails closer to Redfish Lake, like Fishhook Creek Trail, are great fun for all ages.
 Whether fishing, hiking, biking, or relaxing Redfish Lake is a dream location with amazing views.
 Note: Redfish Lake Lodge is open through Labor Day, so after that time, you’ll want to bring your own rentals or gear for exploration.
-You can also check-in at the Stanley Chamber of Commerce for information on nearby adventure options.
+You can also visit the Stanley Chamber of Commerce for information on seasonal adventures.

 Drive: Return to Sun Valley from Stanley.
-Take ID-75 south for 60 miles to Ketchum.
+Take ID-75 south for 60 miles.

 Bonus Adventure: Enjoy the mountain views